1973 New York Yankees season: Regular season

 After the last game of the 1973 season on September 30, fans ripped out parts of the stadium, including the seats, to take as souvenirs.
 The stadium would be remodeled, and reopen in 1976.
-On July 1 the Yankees were 45-33 and leading the American League East by four games, but were only 35-49 rest of the way.
+On July 1, the Yankees were 45–33 and leading the American League East by four games, but posted a 35–49 record in their remaining games.